generomuga/port2viz/README.md

 - test.py - contains unit test
 - requirements.txt - contains dependencies

+## How to Run

+- source env/bin/activate - to activate virtualenv
+- python controller.py - to run the scraper

 ## About the Developer

 This tool was developed by [Gene Romuga](https://github.com/generomuga), a programmer and constant student of IT.